janscience/Teensy_Amp/R5.0/README.md

 - R2=100k for referencing the floating signal.
 - C1=10uF decoupling capacitor.
 - [TI OPA1662](opa1662.pdf) audio opamp.
-- Differential amplifiers with output voltage VREF - SIGNALx
+- Differential amplifiers with output voltage VREF - SIGx
-- R4=R6=47k and R5=R7=47k for a 1x gain (gain=R5/R4).
+- R4=R6=47k and R5=R7=47k for a 1x gain (gain=R5/R4=R7/R6).
-- no low-pass filter, this is handled by the TLV chip.
+- no high-pass and no low-pass filter, these are handled by the TLV320ADC chip.
-- each signal is amplified relative to VREF.
-- via R3 the AVRG reference measures the average of all the input signals.
+- via R3 the AVRG reference measures the average of all the input signals (common mode = mean(SIGx)).
 - the AVRG reference is amplified in the same way as each signal.
-- the TLV chip amplifies the pre-amplified signals against the preamplified AVRG reference AREF.
+- the TLV chip amplifies the pre-amplified signals against the pre-amplified common mode AVRG.

+### working principle

+- via R2, the ground is the average of the input signals CHx: GND = mean(CHx).
+- the TLV320ADC provides VREF some voltage VR above ground, that is VREF = mean(CHx) + VR
+- the opamps return the difference between VREF and SIGx (=CHx): mean(CHx) + VR - CHx relative to GND = mean(CHx).
+- As single ended we measure exactly mean(CHx) + VR - CHx,
+  the difference between the actual potential CHx and the average over all signals.
+- The subtraction of the average introduces fake signals on channels without input, resembling the negative input on another channel.
+Also the average over all recorded signals is zero: mean(CHx - mean(CHx)) = mean(CHx) - mean(CHx) = 0.
+  The larger the number of input channels, the closer mean(CHx) to zero.

+What we want, however, is a measurement of CHx.
+We would get this with a fixed GND that is independent of the input potentials.
+We somehow need to stabilize the ground.

+- electrodes in a tank: connect amplifier ground to ground of building.
+Test it!
+- otherwise: use a reference electrode.
+Again...
+Details?
+Could be optional!

+Common mode rejection could be improved like this (requires fixed GND):

+- via R3 we get the common mode signal mean(CHx) as an input to OP0.
+- this is amplified in the same way as the signals: GND + VR - mean(CHx)
+- in a inverted differential measurement we then get VR - mean(CHx) - VR + CHx = CHx - mean(CHx),
+  the signals minus common mode.
+- this does not result in a monopolar measurement!

+- read the Zlenko paper again.

 ### TODO

 - measure the inverting amplifier: how does it deal with negative differential input?
-Reference VREF or GND?
 - measure input of TLV320ADC in DC and AC: how does it deal with negative inputs?

 ![amplifiers](images/amplifiers.png)